hunnyEscape/e-sports-sakura/project_files.md

 		);
 	}
 }

-// This endpoint can be used to check availability for a specific date and time export async function POST(req: NextRequest) {
+export async function POST(req: NextRequest) {
 	try {
 		const { date, startTime, endTime } = await req.json();